“How much are stamps?” I asked the checker at Costco the other week.

 How to Buy Stamps Online

-Thankfully, that’s not the case.
-You can buy stamps online easily through the following three options.
+It is possible to purchase postage on the internet.
+You can order stamps online easily through the following three options.

 Prices do tend to be a bit higher, however, so if you are trying to save money, Amazon may not be the best route.